LOGIN

 What are the signatures of old age in forests?
 How do old-growth forests differ by region?
 Why has there been an assault on older landscapes all over the world?
 And what can these forests teach us about growing old ourselves?

-I created ELDERS: THE ECOLOGY OF OLD-GROWTH FORESTS to answer these important questions.
-By enrolling in this course and studying its content, you will embark on an educational journey in which the lessons embedded within older ecosystems are revealed.
+I created ELDERS: THE ECOLOGY OF OLD-GROWTH FORESTS to answer these questions.
+By enrolling in this course, you will gain the insight to interpret these remarkable places and uncover the lessons they offer us all.

 COURSE INFORMATION